medavox/distribackup/docs/report/report.md

 * completeness of the API
     * lack of ambiguity

 Results of the evaluation
 -------------------------

 * ~~A critical review of the evaluation itself~~
 * ~~how well it yielded the info you wanted.~~

-~~There may be a need to have two chapters, one on testing and one on evaluation.
+~~There may be a need to have two chapters, one on testing and one on evaluation.~~
-Testing is intended to establish that the system functions correctly.
-Evaluation examines how well the system achieves its aim.~~

 ~~For a system that features a user interface, some kind of user interface evaluation is very important.
 For testing and evaluation, you must include descriptions of the methodology and metrics used.
 Tables of results may be included (main results can be summarised if a large amount of test data was accumulated).
 Make sure you discuss interesting and important results indicated by the data.
 Make sure you summarise your overall findings, including statistical evaluation, and describing methods.~~